LuisAlejandro/aguilas/docs/git.rst

 Working with submodules
 -----------------------

 Git submodules allows you to attach or include an external repository inside another repository at a specific path.
 It basically permits to handle various "subprojects" inside one big project.
-For example, Stanlee has two subprojects inside: the `Google code Wiki`_ (``documentation/googlewiki``) and the `GitHub Wiki`_ (``documentation/githubwiki``), which both update through the command ``make gen-wiki`` on the main project.

 There are four main functions you will need to understand in order to work with Git submodules.
 In order, you will need to know how to add, make use of, remove, and update submodules.